US Regulatory and Legal Disclosures

 We have adopted polices and procedures that are reasonably designed to ensure the security and confidentiality of customer information which includes consumer report information.
 In addition, these policies and procedures are designed to prevent unauthorized access to or use of customer records or information that could result in substantial harm or inconvenience to any customer.

 We use the information described above when administering your account.
-We may disclose non-public personal information in order to provide a service or complete a transaction that you request or authorize, or as otherwise required or permitted by the laws and industry standards that apply to us (i.e. anti-money laundering, regulatory requests).
+We may disclose non-public personal information in order to provide a service or complete a transaction that you request or authorize, or as otherwise required or permitted by the laws and industry standards that apply to us (i.e. anti-money laundering, regulatory requests, litigation).
 We may also disclose nonpublic personal information within our family of affiliated companies in order to inform you of other financial products and services that we offer.

 We restrict access to non-public personal information about you to our employees who need to access the information to provide products and services to you.
 We maintain physical, electronic and procedural safeguards to protect your nonpublic personal information.
 Confidential customer information is destroyed or shredded prior to disposal.